Talbot, Victoria: The Town today

 A popular Farmers Market sees thousands of people descend on the town the third Sunday of every month.
 The increase in tourism in areas such as Daylesford and Avoca is encouraging new businesses with several new restaurants and shops opening recently.

 The town has an Australian Rules football team competing in the Maryborough Castlemaine District Football League.

 Golfers play at the course of the Talbot Golf Club on Lexton Road.

-Local Folklore and Ghost Sightings
+Local folklore and ghost sightings

 Like many regions in the Central Goldfields region Talbot is rich with stories and myths that developed from its rich gold mining history, one such story is the ghost of Henry Schroeder who was a miner who died in a mining accident just outside Talbot in 1884 when a shaft collapsed.

 His ghost is said to roam the hills of Mt Greenock just outside of Talbot searching for his missing sack of gold.
 Prospectors around the Central Goldfields area have claimed to encounter him when prospecting for gold leading many relic hunters to search for the missing Schroeders sack for his riches.